Broken Age: Game development

-A retail version of the game, containing both acts, for Windows, macOS, and Linux platforms will be published through partnership with Nordic Games, who had helped to bring retail releases of Double Fine's earlier games in 2014.
-The retail version will be released near the release of Act 2 for other platforms.
+A retail version of the game, containing both acts, for Windows, macOS, and Linux platforms was published through partnership with Nordic Games, who had helped to bring retail releases of Double Fine's earlier games in 2014.
+The retail version was released near the release of Act 2 for other platforms.
 Limited Run Games will publish retail editions for the PlayStation 4 and PlayStation Vita in June 2017.

 Several voice actors who worked on previous Double Fine games voiced characters within Broken Age, including Jennifer Hale, Richard Horvitz, Nick Jameson, Nicki Rapp, Ginny Westcott, and Jack Black.
 Other voice actors include Elijah Wood, Pendleton Ward, Wil Wheaton, and Masasa Moyo.
 Alex Rigopulos, the largest backer of the Kickstarter campaign, voiced a character that was designed in his likeness; Schafer decided to make the character effectively the same person Rigopulos was in both manner and appearance to minimize the amount of voice acting Rigopulos would need to do.
 Days of Wonder was the second-largest backer, and through them, Double Fine included the character of the conductor from Days of Wonder's Ticket to Ride games as part of one of Shay's mission rooms.

 Peter McConnell, who had worked with Schafer on many of his previous games, composed the music for Broken Age.
 Initially McConnell planned to use only a small ensemble for the musical score but, as the game development progressed, he realized some parts needed a bigger orchestral sound.
 The score was ultimately recorded by wind and string ensembles in San Francisco and the Melbourne Symphony Orchestra, with McConnell overseeing the latter recording session with mixer Jory Prum remotely from Fairfax, California.
 The score for the first act was released as a soundtrack album on the same day the first half of the game became publicly available.
 The soundtrack was released on vinyl in September 2016.

 During the Electronic Entertainment Expo 2018, Schafer announced that Broken Age will be available on the Switch later that year, alongside the remastered version of Grim Fandango.